 Error 1: Tolerance and surface roughness mixed up

 IT6 at ⌀50 is 16 µm.
-If the surface roughness Rz = 16 µm (Ra ≈ 3.2 µm), roughness peaks fill the entire tolerance zone - the fit does not work.
-Rule of thumb: Rz ≤ 25 % of the IT grade.
+If the surface roughness Rz = 16 µm (Ra ≈ 3.2 µm), roughness peaks fill the entire tolerance zone — the fit will not function.
+Rule of thumb: Rz ≤ 25 % of the IT value.
 For IT6 (16 µm) therefore Rz ≤ 4 µm (Ra ≤ 0.8 µm).
-Also note for press fits: Roughness peaks are smoothed during joining - the effective interference decreases by approx. 0.6 × Rz.
+Also note for interference fits: roughness peaks are flattened during assembly — the effective interference decreases by approx. 0.6 × Rz.

-Error 2: Temperature influence on press bracing ignored
+Error 2: Thermal effects on interference fits ignored

-Steel expands by approx. 11-12 µm/(m-K), aluminum by approx. 23 µm/(m-K).
-With a steel shaft in an aluminum hub (H7/s6, ⌀50) and +80 °C operating temperature, the hub expands by approx. 48 µm more than the shaft.
-This exceeds the nominal minimum interference of 18 µm and can loosen the connection.
-In the case of a material mix, design the oversize thermally or secure it positively.
+Steel expands by approx. 11–12 µm/(m·K), aluminium by approx. 23 µm/(m·K).
+With a steel shaft in an aluminium hub (H7/s6, ⌀50) and +80 °C operating temperature, the hub expands by approx. 48 µm more than the shaft.
+This can completely eliminate the nominal minimum interference of 18 µm and loosen the joint.
+With a material mix, the interference must be thermally designed or the joint secured by form fit.

 Error 3: ISO 2768 instead of ISO 286 for fitting dimensions

-ISO 2768 (general tolerances) roughly corresponds to IT12-IT14.
-If you do not enter an explicit tolerance for a rolling bearing pairing and rely on "ISO 2768 medium", you will get around IT13 ≈ 390 µm at ⌀50 - 15 times as much as IT7.
-Each mating surface requires an explicit ISO 286 tolerance in the drawing entry.
+ISO 2768 (general tolerances) roughly corresponds to IT12–IT14.
+If you do not enter an explicit tolerance for a rolling bearing pairing and rely on "ISO 2768 medium", you will get around IT13 ≈ 390 µm at ⌀50 — 15 times as much as IT7.
+Every mating surface requires an explicit ISO 286 tolerance in the drawing.

 Error 4: Transition fit without form fit

-H7/k6 at ⌀30 has a possible play of up to +19 µm.
-If the most unfavorable tolerance combination occurs, the hub is seated with minimal frictional connection - or with play.
-A transition fit must never be designed as the sole means of torque transmission.
-A feather key, clamping sleeve or clamping element are always necessary.
+H7/k6 at ⌀30 has a possible clearance of up to +19 µm.
+If the most unfavourable tolerance combination occurs, the hub is seated with minimal frictional grip — or with clearance.
+A transition fit must never be relied upon as the sole means of torque transmission.
+A feather key, clamping sleeve or clamping element is always required.

 Questions about fits and tolerances?